Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6770 will be 6% faster than the Radeon HD 4850 1GB overall, because of its higher data rate. (explain)
+Memory BandwidthIn theory, the Radeon HD 6770 will be 6% faster than the Radeon HD 4850 1GB in general, because of its higher data rate. (explain)

-Texel RateThe Radeon HD 6770 should be a lot (more or less 44%) better at AF than the Radeon HD 4850 1GB. (explain)
+Texel RateThe Radeon HD 6770 should be quite a bit (about 44%) more effective at texture filtering than the Radeon HD 4850 1GB. (explain)

-Memory Bandwidth: Bandwidth is the largest amount of data (counted in megabytes per second) that can be transferred over the external memory interface in a second.
-It's worked out by multiplying the card's bus width by its memory speed.
-In the case of DDR type RAM, the result should be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
+Memory Bandwidth: Memory bandwidth is the maximum amount of data (in units of megabytes per second) that can be transferred across the external memory interface within a second.
+It's calculated by multiplying the interface width by the speed of its memory.
+In the case of DDR type RAM, the result should be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
 The better the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
-This figure is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
-The higher this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
-Pixel Rate: Pixel rate is the maximum number of pixels the graphics card could possibly write to its local memory in one second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the number of colour ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the max fill rate.
+It especially helps with anti-aliasing, HDR and high resolutions.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
+This number is calculated by multiplying the total amount of texture units of the card by the core clock speed of the chip.
+The better this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card could possibly write to its local memory in a second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the number of Render Output Units by the the core speed of the card.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.

 |